abredi/weather/README.md

 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)

-  <h1 align="center">Webpack Init</h1>
+  <h1 align="center">Weather App</h1>

   <p align="center">
-    This is an initial setup for webpack based web development.
-In this project we add common dev-dependencies and zero production level dependencies.
+    The weather forecast app displays the current weather forecast.
+The project was developed with web technologies such as JavaScript, HTML, CSS, TailwindCSS, and Webpack for development.
+In this project, I used openweather.org API for retrieving real-time weather data.
   </p>

 ### Built in features

-- TailwindCSS
-- Postcss
-- Stylelint
-- ESlint
-- Treeshaking
-- Code minification
-- Compressing
+- Weather forecast
+- Search current weather forecast by city

 ### Built with